 Because the ‘target behaviours’ are thoroughly understood by the dog and are not pressure based.
 A dog subjected to pressure based training systems quickly learns to dislike the ‘contextual exercise‘ or learning altogether.

-I will also show you the use of prompts and containment fields to assist the concept of error-less learning, and how modern training aids only amplify your dog’s responses, with a thoughtful application.
+I will also show you the use of containment fields to assist the concept of error-less learning, and how modern training aids only amplify your dog’s responses, with a thoughtful application.
 The learning systems are designed for people who want to establish an excellent working relationship with their dog, control their family pet, compete at a high-level Competitions or dramatically improve the management of their Tactical Police Dog.

 About the Presenter

 Kris Kotsopoulos has been involved in the breeding and training of Working dogs since 1980.
 He has worked with first-time dog owners through to the most demanding Law Enforcement Canines, their handlers and World Championship Competitors.
 Kris and his wife Tonia are breeders of Dobermanns and German Shepherds under the kennel name ‘Von Forell Australia’.
 His dogs and training philosophies have been incorporated into many training systems by competitors and Law Enforcement Agencies.